wvanderwey/ROP/Get-started.md

 Please make sure that the basic unix commands (wget, python, perl) are available on the cluster.
 Please install ROP first.
 The instructions how to install ROP are provided [here](https://github.com/smangul1/rop/wiki/How-to-install-ROP%3F)

-The first operation consists in navigating to ROP directory and creating a subdirectory for storing the training data.
+The first operation consists of navigating to ROP directory and creating a subdirectory for storing the training data.

 ```
 cd rop